 The advertising strategy of featuring paid or promoted Ads on post updates and internet search will not be going away anytime soon, but with the advent of more immersive product experiences gradually taking center stage, their has to be a gradual shift in the way businesses market, advertise and present their product/service offerings to their already existing or prospective consumers in a non invasive way.
 Artificial intelligence is also getting better, as machine learning is gaining acceptance in product development and would take center stage in the not too distant future using 5G technology as an enabler to function excellently.

-The Nigerian banks have not been left out in the race for online dominance, with some banks even venturing into the online TV space, the focus being how to bring the customer closer & create an ecosystem that keeps them fully engaged with the banks services, and customers further routing all financial transactions through them.
+The Nigerian banks have not been left out in the race for online activity, with some banks venturing into the online TV space and also creating a physical market place with a strong online drive; from food fairs to fashion fairs to tech summits etc., the focus being how to bring the customer closer & create an ecosystem that keeps them fully engaged with the banks services, and customers further routing all financial transactions through them.
 Although losing a great deal to the fintech companies, the niche solution approach to a big sector seems to have paid off for them to a large extent.

 The car rentals service, Uber and Bolt are still at the top in the Nigerian car rental space and as usual giving conventional taxi rentals services a good run for their money, just to mention a few.